Back to National Guide

 What Affects the Cost

 • Stump material.
-Concrete stumps are the standard replacement.
-Steel screw piles cost more per unit but install faster and perform better in Melbourne's reactive clay soils because they can be driven deeper without excavation.
+Concrete stumps ($400–$700 installed) are the standard replacement.
+Steel screw piles ($500–$1,000 installed) cost more per unit but install faster and perform significantly better on Melbourne's reactive clay because they anchor below the reactive zone into stable ground.
+Adjustable steel posts bolted to concrete pads are another option, particularly for accessible subfloors.

 • Crawl space height.
 Melbourne's post-war homes vary enormously in subfloor clearance.
-Some have a generous 600mm+; others drop below 300mm, making access difficult and labour-intensive.
+Some have a generous 600mm+; others drop below 300mm, where workers are lying on their backs.
+Tight-access restumping can add 30–50% to labour costs.

 • Extent of timber damage.
-Replacing a few rotten bearers is a different job from replacing the entire subfloor frame after years of moisture exposure.
+Replacing a few rotten bearers ($500–$1,000 per bearer) is a contained job.
+Widespread damage from moisture or termites affecting multiple structural members can mean replacing the entire subfloor frame.

 A partial restump of 10–15 stumps under a home with good crawl space access on stable ground sits toward $2,850.
 A full-house restump with bearer and joist replacement, steel screw piles, engineering, and asbestos removal in a home with tight subfloor access on reactive clay pushes toward $23,750.